The IDAES Flowsheet Visualizer, or IFV for short, is a web-based user interface (UI) that lets you:

 : Fit the diagram into the current area

-The IFV will show a stream table with variables defined for each stream in the flowsheet, if these values exist and the flowsheet adheres to the IDAES conventions for naming the inlet and outlet streams.
+The IFV will show a stream table with variables and their units defined for each stream in the flowsheet, if these values exist and the flowsheet adheres to the IDAES conventions for naming the inlet and outlet streams.
+In case the variables are unit-less, their units would be replaced with ‘–’.
 An example of a stream table is shown below.

 There are a number of ways of manipulating this table:

 The “Hide Fields” pull-down menu provides a list of stream names.
 Select a name to hide/show that column in the table.

 Click on the column header and drag it left or right to change its order in the table.

 Resize a column by hovering over a column border until you see the mouse pointer change, then drag it to resize.